GSA/USSM/_pages/resources.md

 layout: base
 permalink: /marketplace/
 title: Mission Support Services Catalog
 description: Welcome to the Mission Support Services Catalog.
-Agencies can use this catalog to learn about services and technologies that will enhance their capacity to deliver on mission support responsibilities.
-The catalog directs agencies to websites and contact information of servicing organizations and providers that are making these capabilities available to the Federal community.
+Agencies can use this catalog to learn about services and technologies that will enhance their capacity to deliver on their mission support responsibilities.
+The catalog directs agencies to the websites and contact information of servicing organizations and providers that are making these capabilities available to the Federal community.
 ---

 <div id="main-content" class="usa-layout-docs">